malichao/CarND-Traffic-Sign-Classifier-Project/README.md

 ## Step 3: Test a Model on New Images

-I also tested the model on [official GTSRB test set](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset#Downloads), which more than 10,000 pictures.
-I only selected the first 1000 pictures as it takes a long time to run through all the data.
-The prediction accuracy is 0.864.
+I found 6 German traffic sign pcitures online to test the model.
+Some of the pictures are hard to classify.
+For example, the 60km/h speed limit is very similar to 50km/h.
+The double curve sign is very similar to the slippery road sign.
+And the color of the turn right ahead sign is very close to the sky.

 ### Load and Output the Images